 Rutgers Leadership Academy

-The Rutgers Leadership Academy (RLA) is a one-year program (formerly a two-year program) for mid-career faculty and staff who aspire to broaden leadership roles within their units, the university, and/or higher education, more generally.
+The Rutgers Leadership Academy (RLA) is a one-year program for mid-career faculty and staff who aspire to broaden leadership roles within their units, the university, and/or higher education, more generally.

 The RLA focuses on the development of cross-cutting leadership concepts, competencies, and tools to enhance the professional capabilities for those in academic, professional, and administrative leadership roles.
 The program also addresses the unique situation- and position-specific organizational and leadership challenges that these leaders may encounter.

 As a result of participating in this collaborative learning program, RLA Fellows will have an opportunity to:

 - Develop a deeper understanding of the contemporary challenges facing academic and administrative leaders across higher education.